felipenmartins/Robotics-Simulation-Labs/Lab6/ReadMe.md

 # Lab 6 – Trajectory Tracking Controller

 ## Objective
 The goal of this lab is to implement a controller that enables the robot to follow a trajectory.
-The same controller can be used as a "go-to-position" controller.
+The same controller can also be used as a "go-to-position" controller.

 ![screenshot_Webots](../Lab6/screenshot_traj_tracking.png)